nestybox/sysbox/docs/design.md

   - network

-* The system container spec may optionally include the following namespaces; if not present, Sysvisor will add them.
+* The system container spec may optionally include the following namespaces; if not present, Sysboxd will add them.

   - user
   - cgroup